sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

     3. Taking seriously

-        1. Reminder to take them seriously (there\'s a slatestarcodex thing about that)
+        1. Reminder to take them seriously (there's a slatestarcodex thing about that)

         2. This actually helped me not to get tripped up a few times